xsollwa/haptic-joystick-system/JOURNAL.md

 - Today we brainstormed ideas for a project that would allow us to incorporate a two-way haptic feedback system and potentially wirelessly interact with robotic builds that have a functional haptic feedback system.

-- We decided to build a wireless haptic controller that can interact with a robotic system through pressure-based feedback and multi-axis (XYR) motion input.
+- We decided to build a wireless haptic controller that can interact with a robotic arm through pressure-based feedback and multi-axis (XYR) motion input.
+We will use this controller to control out previous highway project, which is remote haptic feedback hand (check out at https://github.com/xsollwa/remote-assist-hand)

 - The controller works by letting you control a robot or device using your hand.
 When you squeeze the air bulb, it sends air to a pressure sensor, which tells the microcontroller how hard you’re squeezing.
 That information is sent wirelessly to either a robot hand or a balloon that gets bigger or smaller depending on your squeeze.
 The joystick lets you move the robot left, right, forward, and back, and the knob lets you rotate it.